purarue/exobrain/src/content/notes/media/anime/list.md

 ---

 And that's it!
-You are now an expert on why a random girlie on the internet has a weird anime list.
+You are now an expert on why a random girl on the internet has a weird anime list.

 ![](images/congrats.gif)